 To facilitate greater year-over-year comparability in our billings results, we disclose the impact that foreign currency rate fluctuations and fluctuations in billings duration had on our billings.
 The impact of foreign currency rate fluctuations is calculated by translating the current period results for entities reporting in currencies other than U.S. Dollars into U.S. Dollars at the exchange rates in effect during the prior period presented, rather than the actual exchange rates in effect during the current period.
 The impact of fluctuations in billings duration is calculated by replacing the portion of multi-year billings in excess of 12 months during the current period with the portion of multi-year billings in excess of 12 months during the prior period presented.
-In our Annual Report on Form 10-K for the year ended December 31, 2016, we calculated the impact of fluctuations in billings duration using a different methodology that applied the weighted average billings duration in effect during the prior period presented rather than the actual weighted average billings duration in effect during the current period.
-Weighted average billings duration refers to the weighted average billings duration for all our customer contracts commencing during the period, unless such amounts have been paid during the period.
-To the extent that multi-year billings grow and billings durations lengthen, our new methodology provides more meaningful information on the impact of multi-year billings fluctuations than our previous weighted average billings duration methodology.
+In our Annual Report on Form 10-K for the year ended December 31, 2016, we calculated the impact of fluctuations in billings duration using a different methodology that applied the weighted average billings duration in effect during the prior period presented rather than the actual weighted average billings duration in effect during the period, unless such amounts have been paid during the period.
+To the extent that multi-year billings grow and billings durations lengthen, our current methodology provides more meaningful information on the impact of multi-year billings fluctuations than our previous weighted average billings duration methodology.
 This change in methodology did not have a material impact on the amounts previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2016.
-Notwithstanding the adjustments described above, the comparability of billings results from period to period remains subject to the impact of variations in the dollar value of contracts with future start dates, for which no adjustments have been presented.
+Notwithstanding the adjustments described above, the comparability of billings results from period to period remains subject to the impact of variations in the dollar value of contracts with future start dates and the timing of contract renewals, for which no adjustments have been presented.

-Foreign currency rate fluctuations had an unfavorable impact of \$9.5 million on billings for the three months ended March 31, 2017.
-Changes in billings duration had a favorable impact of \$21.3 million for the three months ended March 31, 2017, primarily due to one customer contract entered into during the quarter with a five year billing term.
+Foreign currency rate fluctuations had a favorable impact of \$6.9 million and an unfavorable impact of \$11.4 million on billings for the three and nine months ended September 30, 2017, respectively.
+Changes in billings duration had an unfavorable impact of \$3.9 million and a favorable impact of \$14.0 million for the three and nine months ended September 30, 2017, respectively.